PnS2018/pns2018.github.com/session_02.md

 Previous sections define the learning models for Regression and Binary Classification tasks.
 We now need a training algorithm that minimizes the cost function described in above sections.
 In this section, we introduce the most famous set of _Gradient-based Optimization_ algorithms -- Stochastic Gradient Descent (SGD) and its variants.

-Almost all modern deep neural networks are trained by the variants of SGD.
-In some particular cases, there are deep learning models are trained with second-order gradient based methods (e.g., Hessian optimization).
+Almost all modern Deep Learning models are trained by the variants of SGD.
+In some particular cases, there are deep learning models are trained with second-order gradient-based methods (e.g., Hessian optimization).

 To describe SGD, we first need to understand its parent method - Gradient Descent.
+The idea of the Gradient Descent is very simple: suppose that we need to iteratively refine the parameters $$\theta$$ so that we can minimize the cost function $$J$$.
+The _best_ direction that we should take follows the direction of the steepest descend.
+And, this direction can be computed by evaluating the _gradient_ of the loss function.
+The core idea of the Gradient Descent can be described as follows:

 $$\hat{\theta}=\theta-\alpha\frac{\partial J(\theta)}{\partial \theta}$$

+where $$\hat{\theta}$$ is the updated parameters, $$\frac{\partial J(\theta)}{\partial \theta}$$ computes the updating directions and the learning rate $$\alpha$$ control the step size that is taken at the current update.
+Note that the cost function $$J$$ is a data-driven function where the training data is used to calculate the update.

+The learning rate $$\alpha$$ is arguably the most important _hyperparameter_ in training Deep Learning models.
+If you set the learning rate too large, then the step update may overshoot and leads to worse performance.
+On the other hand, if you set the learning rate too small, then the training process may take longer time to complete.

+__Remark__: Hyperparameters are settings that control the behavior of the learning algorithm.
+Usually we choose them empirically.

 <hr>
 <div align="center">
 <img src="./images/stepsize.jpg">
 <p>Visualizing the effect of step size.
+The white arrow points to the steepest direction.
 Image credit: <a href="http://cs231n.github.io/optimization-1/">CS231n</a></p>
 </div>
 <hr>

+In most cases, it is not feasible to use Gradient Descent because the training dataset is too large to evaluate.
+Instead, a very common practice is to compute the gradient over _batches_ of training examples.
+The parameters are updated after evaluating each batch of data.
+The reason this practice works is that the samples in the training dataset are correlated.
+However, this technique also introduces stochasticity into the parameter update, hence this type of training algorithm is called _Stochastic Gradient Descent_ (SGD).
+And because we most commonly use mini-batches, sometimes people also refer this training algorithm as _mini-batch SGD_.

 ### Momentum SGD